oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

     Pros:

-     - Associations provide a common and well tested approach in the Oro Platform to add relations between entities when types of target entities are unknown in design stage or when you need unified access to relations to different entities.
+     - Associations provide a common and well tested approach in the OroPlatform to add relations between entities when types of target entities are unknown in design stage or when you need unified access to relations to different entities.
      - It is easy to add other types of owners from any external bundle or even by an administrator using the entity management UI.

     Cons: